Font Size

 Ocean Shores FamilySearch Center

-Information updated in February 2024
+Information updated in June 2024

 FamilySearch has arranged for several premium online research services to be available at our Ocean Shores FamilySearch Center.
 The special access that FamilySearch centers have been granted to these databases only works when the online services are accessed through a computer in a FamilySearch Center.* Please note that entering the web sites of these providers through their regular, public URLs will not provide access to the full versions that have been authorized for FamilySearch center use.
 This is what is available to you free: